Page cover

 Comparing the performance across multiple providers

-We benchmarked VMs across different providers namely aws, gcp, azure and digital ocean to compare how Qumulus VMs perform and where dose it stand! and was used on all VMs running Ubuntu 24.04
+We benchmarked VMs across different providers namely aws, gcp, azure and digital ocean to compare how Qumulus VMs perform and where dose it stand! geekbench6 and sysbench was used on all VMs running Ubuntu 24.04

 VMs were created on all of these platform using 2 vCPUs and 8 GB RAM with instance types and tentative monthly cost shown in the table below (UK region).
 These costs on other platform would vary based on the storage and network utilization.